malekatwiz/text-analysis-fullstack/README.md

 # Jobs Tracking Application

-Purpose of this project is to practice building text processing, Retrieval-Augmented Generation (RAG), and other advanced AI techniques.
+Purpose of this project is to practice building text processing, Retrieval-Augmented Generation (RAG), and other advanced AI techniques for data processing and analysis.

 ## Architecture